lichtner/laravel-mock-api/README.md

 *Why does MockApi manage only GET requests?*

-Because simply I don't know how to deal with the others ;-) Imagine app call (e.g. `PUT /users/7`) and now what?
-Probably you have to find all GET request at least `GET /users/7` and `GET /users` and update them.
-But information about that user can also be part of other responses e.g. part of the `GET /profile`, or there are many users and users resource is paginated etc. If you have any suggestion how to deal with POST, PUT, PATCH, DELETE requests start [discussion](https://github.com/lichtner/laravel-mock-api/discussions/new?category=ideas).
+Because I don't need the other ones ;-) and I don't know how to deal with them ;-) If you have any suggestions on how to deal with POST, PUT, PATCH, DELETE requests start [discussion](https://github.com/lichtner/laravel-mock-api/discussions/new?category=ideas).

 ## Testing